The History Files is able to keep on doing what it does

 the south-eastern corner of Newton Road and East Street.
 The

 Congregationalists moved here from the Partridge Lane Chapel in 1878.

 They merged with the Presbyterians in 1972 to become Faversham

 United Reformed Church, but declining numbers saw them merge

-with the Methodist at Preston Street.
+with the Methodists at Preston Street.
 The building (shown here in

 1965) was demolished in 1974 and replaced by a block of sheltered